How to Trade with the Money Flow Index Indicator

 On the other hand, if the MFI indicator crosses below its moving average whilst also above 50, a short position is initiated.

 The chart below is the same as the one above.
-However, we have highlighted the trading signals which would have been generated by this MFI trading strategy.
-Two buy signals are highlighted in green, whilst three sell signals are highlighted in red.
+However, we have highlighted some of the trading signals which would have been generated by this MFI trading strategy.
+Two buy signals are highlighted in green and two sell signals are highlighted in red.

-It's worth bearing in mind that no indicator is right all the time and, as such, an MFI trading strategy such as this will produce many false trading signals.
+Please note that this MFI strategy has only been provided as an example and has not been tested in real market conditions.
+Furthermore, remember that no indicator is right all the time and, as such, a Money Flow Index strategy, such as this example, will produce many false trading signals.

 Final Thoughts

-As we have seen, the MFI indicator is a useful tool for identifying potential reversals by demonstrating overbought and oversold conditions as well as detecting divergence.
+As we have seen, the MFI indicator can be a useful tool to help identify overbought and oversold conditions as well as for detecting divergence.

 The Money Flow Index indicator can be an effective part of a trading strategy when used in conjunction with other technical indicators.
-The best way for you to experiment what combination of indicators works best for you is by experimenting on a risk-free demo trading account.
+In order to learn which combination of indicators works best for your strategy, it’s recommendable to practise on a demo trading account before heading to the live markets.

 Trade on a Risk-Free Demo Account

-A risk-free demo account is the perfect place to practise your MFI trading strategy without risking your money!
-Perfect your Money Flow Index strategy in real-market conditions using virtual currency before you head for the live markets.
-Click the banner below to open your free demo trading account today:
+A risk-free demo trading account from Admiral Markets allows you to practise and refine your trading strategies in realistic market conditions with virtual currency!
+Click the banner below to open a free demo account today:

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.